 RSL has three equity incentives plans: the Roivant Sciences Ltd. 2021 Equity Incentive Plan (the "RSL 2021 EIP"), the Roivant Sciences Ltd. Amended and Restated 2015 Equity Incentive Plan (the "RSL 2015 EIP"), and the Roivant Sciences Ltd. Amended and Restated 2015 Restricted Stock Unit Plan (the "2015R Plan") (collectively, the "RSL Equity Plans").
 The RSL 2021 EIP was approved and adopted in connection with the Business Combination and became effective immediately prior to closing.
 Since the effective date of the RSL 2021 EIP, no further stock awards have been or will be made under the RSL 2015 EIP.
 Additionally, no further stock awards will be made under the 2015R Plan.
 As of March 31, 2022, 69,300,000 of the Company's common shares were reserved for issuance under the RSL 2021 EIP.
-The number of common shares reserved for issuance under the RSL 2021 EIP.
-The number of common shares reserved for issuance under the RSL 2021 EIP will automatically increase on April 1 of each year by an amount equal to the lesser of (i) 5% of the common shares as determined by our board of directors in its discretion.
+The number of common shares reserved for issuance under the RSL 2021 EIP will automatically increase on April 1 of each year by an amount equal to the lesser of (i) 5% of the common shares outstanding as of the last day of the immediately preceding fiscal year and (ii) such number of common shares as determined by our board of directors in its discretion.
 The RSL 2021 EIP has a ten-year term.
-The Company's employees, directors, and consultants are eligible to receive incentive stock options, stock appreciation rights, restricted stock awards, restricted stock units and other stock awards under the RSL 2021 EIP.
+The Company's employees, directors, and consultants are eligible to receive incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock units and other stock awards under the RSL 2021 EIP.
 At March 31, 2022, a total of 59,373,756 common shares were available for future grants under the RSL 2021 EIP.